Performers

 Adam Hall, Tenor

 Raised in Larchmont, New York, Nathaniel G. Lew has been singing seriously since the age of twelve, when he sang the treble solos in Leonard Bernstein’s Chichester Psalms and Benjamin Britten’s Ceremony of Carols with the Juilliard Pre-College Chorus.
 His voice then changed, but, undaunted, he went on to sing tenor with the Yale University Glee Club, the Choir of Gonville and Caius College, University of Cambridge, and the Chamber Chorus of the University of California, Berkeley, incidentally picking up degrees from the same institutions.
 This inordinately long education culminated with a Ph.D. in Historical Musicology from UC Berkeley, after which he had to seek gainful employment.
 In the decade he spent in the San Francisco Bay Area, Nathaniel sang with the Philharmonia Chorale and Volti and served as director of Ars Subtilior Medieval Vocal Ensemble, Vox Populi Renaissance Vocal Ensemble, the UC Berkeley Chorus, the Chorus of Festival Opera of Walnut Creek, and the Choir of Montclair Presbyterian Church.
-Nathaniel is currently Artistic Director of the Vermont-based vocal ensemble Counterpoint and Professor Music and Director of the Honors Program at St. Michael’s College in Colchester.
+Nathaniel is currently Artistic Director of the Vermont-based vocal ensemble Counterpoint, Chorus Master of Opera Company of Middlebury, and Choral Director at the University of Vermont.

 Stephen Falbel, Bass, Director